-As mentioned above, the change of global mean surface temperature from pre-industrial to present in historical simulations is a key metric of the model performance.
+As mentioned above, the change in global mean surface temperature from pre-industrial times to the present day in the historical simulations is a key metric of the model performance.
 Figure 6a shows the simulated and observed global mean surface air temperature anomalies from 1850 to 2014.
 It can be seen that all three ensemble members can reasonably capture the long-term warming trend since 1850, as well as the rapid warming after 1980.
-As three ensemble members starts from different initial conditions or using different forcing, the transient phases among them are inconsistent except during the major volcano eruption periods.
-For example, the global mean surface air temperature of "r1i1p1f1" and "r2i1p1f1" shows notable decline near the eruption periods of volcano Krakatoa (1883), volcano Mount Pelée (1902) and volcano Pinatubo (1991), while in "r1i1p1f2" such a global cooling is absent because the stratosphere aerosols are excluded in this simulation.
-Compared with the observations, the simulated cooling in responses to volcano eruption is overestimated, especially during volcano Pinatubo, leading to a weaker warming in both "r1i1p1f1" and "r2i1p1f1" experiments after 1990s.
-The simulation of "r1i1p1f2", however, shows a comparable warming trend as the observation.
-The averaged least-squares linear trends of the three simulations from 1850-2014 are 0.041(r1i1p1f1), 0.040(r2i1p1f1), 0.046 (r1i1p1f2) °C $(10 \text{ yr})^{-1}$ , slightly weaker than that of the observation (0.048°C (10 yr)^{-1}).
-Note that the warming of "r1i1p1f2" after 1980 is remarkably stronger than "r1i1p1f1" and "r2i1p1f1".
-The linear trends of HadCRUT4 data, "r1i1p1f1", "r1i1p1f2" and "r1i1p1f2" from 1980-2014 are 0.161, 0.137, 0.138 and 0.204 °C (10 yr)-1, respectively, suggesting a robust cooling effect of volcano Pinatubo in this model.
-It can be seen that the warming trend produced in the CAMS-CSM is weaker than that of the FGOALS-f3-L model, in which the trend tends to be greater than the observation, suggesting different climate sensitivities of two models.
-The observed precipitation time series exhibits a slightly wetting trend after 1980s, which is captured by three ensemble members' simulations of the model.
-Before 1980s, the simulated precipitation shows significant interannual fluctuation without obvious long-term trend.
+As three ensemble members start from different initial conditions or using different forcing, the transient phases among them are inconsistent except during the major volcanic eruption periods.
+For example, the global mean surface air temperature of "r1i1p1f1" and "r2i1p1f1" shows notable decline near the eruption periods of Krakatoa (1883), Mount Pelée (1902) and Pinatubo (1991), while in "r1i1p1f2" such a global cooling is absent because the stratospheric aerosols are excluded in this simulation.
+Compared with the observations, the simulated cooling in responses to volcanic eruption is overestimated, especially during Pinatubo's eruption, leading to a weaker warming in both the "r1i1p1f1" and "r2i1p1f1" experiments after the 1990s.
+The simulation of "r1i1p1f2", however, shows a comparable warming trend to that observed.
+The averaged least-squares linear trends of the three simulations from 1850 to 2014 are 0.041 (r1i1p1f1), $0.040 \text{ (r2i1p1f1)}, \text{ and } 0.046 \text{ (r1i1p1f2)} ^{\circ}\text{C (10 yr)}^{-1}, \text{ which}$ is slightly weaker than that of the observation [0.048°C $(10 \text{ yr})^{-1}$ ].
+Note that the warming of "r1i1p1f2" after 1980 is remarkably stronger than those of "r1i1p1f1" and